What Is a Transcript? Definition, Types, Examples & How Transcripts Are Made (2026)

 SummaryCondensed key pointsExecutive briefings, digestsNoVery short

 Transcript vs subtitle.
 A subtitle is a short, timed text overlay — traditionally a translation of dialogue for foreign-language film.
 Subtitles are constrained by reading speed (roughly 17 characters per second) and screen real estate.
 A transcript is the full unconstrained text, meant to be read separately from the video.
 If you need a text file that plays inside a video player at the right moment, that's a subtitle — see our subtitle generator.
+If you already have an SRT or VTT and just need it in another language, use the subtitle translator — 133 target languages with timestamps preserved.

 Transcript vs caption.
 Captions are same-language text overlays that also describe non-speech audio — [door slam], [music playing], [laughter].
 They exist for Deaf and hard-of-hearing viewers and are required by WCAG 2.1 and the Americans with Disabilities Act for many types of published video.
 A transcript rarely includes sound effects unless it's prepared specifically for accessibility.